-- Accredited calibration lab-The calibration laboratory must be ISO 9001:2008 accredited or be the original equipment manufacturer. - Comprehensive equipment list-To pass the ISO audit, the company must demonstrate that it has a comprehensive equipment list with controls in place for additions, subtractions and custodianship of equipment. - Calibrated and no calibration required items properly identified- The equipment list must identify any units that do not require calibration, and controls must be in place to ensure that these units are not used in an application that will require calibration. - Documented calibration procedures-The valid calibration procedure is based on the manufacturer's recommendations and covers all aspects of the instrument under test. - Equipment custodianship-There is an assignment of responsibility for ensuring equipment is returned to the calibration lab. - An OOT investigation log-For any instrument found OOT, an investigation must be performed and recorded. - Proper documentation-All critical aspects of the calibration must be properly documented for the certificate to be recognized by an ISO auditor. - Proper recall system-A procedure should be established that includes timeframes for recall notification, an escalation procedure and provisions for due-date extension.
+- Comprehensive equipment list -To pass an ISO audit, the company must demonstrate that it has a comprehensive equipment list with controls in place for additions, subtractions and custodianship of equipment. - Calibrated and "no calibration required" items properly identified - The equipment list must identify any units that do not require calibration, and controls must be in place to ensure that these units are not used in an application that will require calibration. - Documented calibration procedures The valid calibration procedure is based on the manufacturer's recommendations and covers all aspects of the instrument under test. - Equipment custodianship There is an assignment of responsibility for ensuring equipment is returned to the calibration lab. - An OOT investigation log For any instrument found OOT, an investigation must be performed and recorded. - Proper documentation All critical aspects of the calibration must be properly documented for the certificate to be recognized by an ISO auditor. - Proper calibration schedule A procedure should be established that includes timeframes for scheduling calibration, an escalation procedure and provisions for due-date extensions.

-- Traceable assets-The calibration provider must be able to demonstrate an unbroken chain of traceability back to National Institute of Standards and Technology (NIST). - Trained technicians-The proper training of each technician must be documented for each discipline involved in performing the calibration.
+- Traceable assets In the United States, the calibration provider must be able to demonstrate an unbroken chain of traceability back to National Institute of Standards and Technology (NIST). - Trained technicians The proper training of each technician must be documented for each discipline involved in performing the calibration.

+Accredited Calibration

-ISO IEC 17025 Calibration - As a general rule, ISO IEC 17025 calibrations are required by companies supplying the automotive industry, and it has also been voluntarily adopted by numerous industries that are regulated by the Food and Drug Administration.
-A 17025 calibration is a premium option that provides additional information about the quality of each measurement made during the calibration process by individually stating the uncertainty calculation of each test point.
+ISO/IEC 17025 accredited calibrations are required in many heavily regulated industries.
+An ISO/IEC 17025 calibration is a premium option that provides additional information about the quality of each measurement made during the calibration process by individually stating the uncertainty calculation of each test point.

+NIST Traceability

-NIST Traceable Calibration (National Institute of Standards and Technology) - NIST is a non-regulatory federal agency within the U.S. Commerce Department's Technology Administration.
-NIST develops and promotes measurement, standards, and technology to enhance productivity, facilitate trade, and improve the quality of life.
+The National Institute of Standards and Technology (NIST) is a non-regulatory federal agency within the U.S. Commerce Department's Technology Administration.
+Most calibrations done in the United States must be traceable to NIST standards.